josh-clsn/gems/README.md

 *   **Rust Toolchain:** Ensure you have Rust and Cargo installed.
 If not, follow the instructions at [rustup.rs](https://rustup.rs/).
 Cargo is included with Rust.
 *   **Git:** Needed to clone the repository.
-*   **Autonomi Wallet:** You need an Autonomi wallet private key with sufficient funds on the mainnet to pay for uploads and archive creation.
+*   **ETH Wallet:** You need an ETH wallet private key with sufficient funds ANT & ETH on the mainnet to pay for uploads and archive creation.

 ## Installation